Carnival of São Paulo

 The 2005 São Paulo Carnival: The opening float (carro abre-alas) of the Gaviões da Fiel Samba school.

 The Carnival of São Paulo (Carnaval de São Paulo) is a major Brazilian Carnival.
-It features a parade of Samba schools and takes place in the Anhembi Sambadrome of São Paulo on the Friday and Saturday night of the week of Carnival.
+It features a parade of samba schools and takes place in the Anhembi Sambadrome of São Paulo on the Friday and Saturday night of the week of Carnival.

-It is currently considered one of Brazil's biggest and most important popular events.
+It is currently considered one of Brazil's biggest and most important popular events and is recognized as Cultural Heritage of Brazil and Intangible Heritage of the state by the Council for the Defense of Historical, Archaeological, Artistic and Tourist Heritage (CONDEPHAAT).